Bend, OR Solar Panels

 Bend Electricity Prices

-Oregon electricity rates increased from 11.4 cents per kWh in 2021 to 14.6 cents per kWh in 2024—a 28% jump in just three years.
-This trend shows no signs of slowing down.
+Oregon’s residential electricity rate rose from 11.4 cents per kWh in 2021 to 14.6 cents per kWh in 2024 — a nearly 28% increase in just three years.
+That’s a trend Bend homeowners are paying close attention to.

 Price of Energy: Oregon vs National Average